 Forward Looking Statements: This press release contains forward-looking statements.
-Management’s assessment of future plans and operations and the timing thereof, future results from operations, commodity mix, initial production rates, the Company’s 2014 capital expenditure plans including the number and locations of wells to be drilled, productive capacity of new wells, including the potential of the Company’s exploration wells at Inga and Fireweed, financial capacity to carry out its planned 2014 capital program may constitute forward-looking statements under applicable securities laws and necessarily involve risks including, without limitation, risks associated with oil and gas exploration, development, exploitation, production, marketing and transportation, loss of markets, volatility of commodity prices, currency fluctuations, imprecision of reserve estimates, environmental risks, competition from other producers, inability to retain drilling rigs and other services, incorrect assessment of the value of acquisitions, failure to realize the anticipated benefits of acquisitions, the inability to fully realize the benefits of the acquisitions, delays resulting from or inability to obtain required regulatory approvals and ability to access sufficient capital from internal and external sources.
+Management’s assessment of future plans and operations and the timing thereof, future results from operations, production estimates including 2014 average and exit production, commodity mix, initial production rates, the Company’s 2014 capital expenditure plans including the number and locations of wells to be drilled, productive capacity of new wells, including the potential of the Company’s exploration wells at Inga and Mulligan, financial capacity to carry out its planned 2014 capital program, commodity price forecasts, anticipated impact of the B.C Deep Well Royalty Credit Program and the Company’s estimated 2014 cash flow may constitute forward-looking statements under applicable securities laws and necessarily involve risks including, without limitation, risks associated with oil and gas exploration, development, exploitation, production, marketing and transportation, loss of markets, volatility of commodity prices, currency fluctuations, imprecision of reserve estimates, environmental risks, competition from other producers, inability to retain drilling rigs and other services, incorrect assessment of the value of acquisitions, failure to realize the anticipated benefits of acquisitions, the inability to fully realize the benefits of the acquisitions, delays resulting from or inability to obtain required regulatory approvals and ability to access sufficient capital from internal and external sources.
 As a consequence, the Company’s actual results may differ materially from those expressed in, or implied by, the forward looking statements.
 Forward looking statements or information are based on a number of factors and assumptions which have been used to develop such statements and information but which may prove to be incorrect.
 Although Artek believes that the expectations reflected in such forward-looking statements or information are reasonable, undue reliance should not be placed on forward looking statements because the Company can give no assurance that such expectations will prove to be correct.

 BOE Conversions: Barrel of oil equivalent (“BOE”) amounts may be misleading, particularly if used in isolation.
 A BOE conversion ratio has been calculated using a conversion rate of six thousand cubic feet of natural gas to one barrel.
 This conversion ratio of six thousand cubic feet of natural gas to one barrel is based on an energy equivalent conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
 Given that the value ratio based on the current price of crude oil as compared to natural gas is significantly different from the energy equivalency of 6:1, utilizing a conversion ratio on a 6:1 basis may be misleading as an indication of value.